Time: 13:45 - 15:15

 By the end of this course you should be able to...

-- Perform a great variety of Asanas correctly and independently
+- Perform a great variety of asana correctly and independently

-- Demonstrate safe and intelligent alignment in your postures
+- Demonstrate safe and intelligent body use in your yoga practice

-- Choose suitable props to support and improve your postures
+- Choose suitable props to support and supplement your postures

 - Obtain improved peace of mind